 Creativity and education are both terms that suggest purposeful, transformative change.
 Making Learning seeks to understand new ways that individuals, groups and institutions can develop purposeful agency through creativity, in a complex and unstable world.

 Learning within the creative arts is never a straightforward accumulation of knowledge.
 Although new skills and perspectives are acquired, they often arrive by way of unlearning.
 The most difficult and profound developments are part of the unmaking of a way of seeing, doing or thinking.
 Making Learning explores the implications of this non-linear learning process within and beyond the creative arts.

 Making Learning is a discursive, multimodal platform for dialogue, able to be convened as a conversation or as an international symposium, across territories and boundaries, in itself a state of permanent conference.

 - Making Learning website

 - Making Learning publications

 - Making Learning events

-Arts University Plymouth is a founding associate of Tate Exchange, an annual programme that brings together international artists, over 60 different organisations working both within and beyond the arts, and the general public.
+Arts University Plymouth was a founding associate of Tate Exchange, an annual programme that brought together international artists, over 60 different organisations working both within and beyond the arts, and the general public.